LEEYJ1021/structural-signal-irrelevance/docs/DESIGN_ARTIFACT.md

   (RQ2b), and whether H1's headline conclusion depends on local-business inclusion beyond sample-size effects (RQ2c — this question was numbered "H3" in earlier drafts of this repository; see `docs/METHODOLOGY_NOTES.md`, entry B7, for why that name was retracted).
+- **M1, M2, M3 (post-hoc, further exploratory extension)** — a later-added extension
+  (root README §16) asking whether the disparity documented by RQ2a–RQ2c can be *reduced* by an algorithmic design choice at model-input time, disciplined by a pre-registered gate (M0), a disclosed exploratory scan (M1), and an independent, pre-specified-model-class re-test (M2/M3).
+See `docs/METHODOLOGY_NOTES.md`, entries B8 and B9, for why this extension's own internal naming was fixed before drafting, rather than corrected afterward as RQ2a–RQ2c's naming was.

-None of H1, H2, or RQ2a–RQ2c makes use of, or depends on, the ad-group early-warning flagging rule described in this stub.
+None of H1, H2, RQ2a–RQ2c, or M1–M3 makes use of, or depends on, the ad-group early-warning flagging rule described in this stub.
+The flagging rule is scoped entirely to the descoped longitudinal companion study and shares no sample, model, or outcome variable with any of this repository's current confirmatory or post-hoc claims.
 If a citation or old link led here expecting flagging-rule content, it does not exist in this repository's current scope — see the link above for the original specification, retained for reference in the descoped-study document.

 ## Where to find the full artifact